daveyarwood/blog.djy.io/_posts/2014-08-16-antibubbles-live-at-the-layabout-8-5-11.md

 I was going through my computer and found this old Antibubbles live set -- thought I'd share it.
 It's from a fun house show we played at the Layabout in Durham on August 5, 2011.

 Antibubbles was a band from 2008-2013.
 I played guitar and sang.
 A bunch of other people were involved too at varying times, but our "all-star" line-up (2011-2013) was Seth Beard on drums, Anne Tomasevich on synth/vocals, and Joe Csurpek on bass/vocals.
-This recording is from our show at the Layabout in Durham, NC on 8/5/11.

 **Set list:**
 Tonight Tonight Tonight